-One of the main actions related to our cost-reduction strategy was the commercial alliance we established with AMCOR - a world leader in the PET bottle production business - to outsource 100% of our non-returnable plastic bottles.
+One of the main actions related to our cost-reduction strategy was the commercial alliance we established with AMCOR - a world leader in the PET bottle production business - to outsource

 "We will continue to focus on service, market execution, and the differentiation of our portfolio of products and brands.
 At the same time, we will be looking for ways to reduce costs and increase the productivity and profitability of our operations."